Skip to content

 HR SoftwareSmall BusinessPricing

-Free HR Software: What You Actually Get (and What You Don't)
+Free HR Software and Free Trials: What You Actually Get

 Key Takeaways

-• 1Genuinely free HR software exists, but most 'free' plans are limited trials or lead generation tools
+• 1Genuinely free HR software exists, but many 'free' offers are limited trials or lead generation tools

 • 4Watch for red flags: data monetization, severe feature crippling, and forced upgrades at critical moments